Classes

 Lists of the current class schedules are provided here for convenience.

-EAPS does not offer subjects during the Summer term other than those required for undergraduate and graduate thesis enrollment and those associated with the Undergraduate Research Opportunities Program (UROP).
+EAPS does not offer subjects during the Summer term, except for those required for undergraduate and graduate thesis enrollment and those associated with the Undergraduate Research Opportunities Program (UROP).

 EAPS offers a variety of subjects using Special Topics subject numbers.
 They appear with an “S” in the subject listing (e.g., 12.S590).
 The MIT Subject Listing will represent these as a generic description because the subject is considered a “repeating” subject number.
 These subjects may have different specialized topics within the discipline each term.